PyRepair/maniple/training-data/summarize-experiment/fastapi/6/prompt_response_response_6.md

-Given the provided information, the issue with the `request_body_to_args` function is related to the handling of repeated key=value pairs in form data, which leads to limited validation capabilities.
-Based on the analysis of the test cases and the runtime variables in the function, it is evident that the function is not properly handling repeated key=value pairs in form data when processing the received body.
+The error message indicates that the test case is failing because the response status code is expected to be 200, but it is returning a 422 status code instead.
+This discrepancy suggests that the function `request_body_to_args` is not properly handling the input data in the `test_python_tuple_param_as_form` test case, resulting in an incorrect status code being returned.

-To address the bug, the function should be updated to gather repeated keys in a 2-tuple list and assign those values as a list to the same key before the validation process occurs.
-This approach will enable more comprehensive and accurate validation against all the provided values, aligning with the expected behavior.
+Upon reviewing the provided function `request_body_to_args`, it seems that the issue may be related to the handling of repeated keys in the form data.
+The function needs to properly handle repeated keys and assign those values as a list to the same key before validation occurs.

+The bug in the current function appears to be related to the processing of form data with repeated keys.
+The function should properly handle the scenario where the same key appears multiple times in the form data and collect all the associated values into a list for validation.

+To fix this, we can update the logic in the function to handle repeated keys in the form data and collect the values into a list before validation.

-Here is the corrected code for the `request_body_to_args` function that resolves the issue:
+Here is the corrected version of the function `request_body_to_args` that addresses the bug:

 ```python
 async def request_body_to_args(